This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 I live outside of the UK, can I join the expedition?

 Yes of course, but as with all of our expeditions, ensuring you comply with entry requirements for the country an expedition is held in is the responsibility of individual team mates.
-This may include a visa, if required, or in the current situation, additional COVID-19 related entry requirements.
-If you are joining this trip from overseas you may be subject to additional COVID-19 related entry requirements such as mandatory 14-day quarantine.
+This may include a visa, if required, or in the current situation, additional COVID-19 related entry requirements such as mandatory quarantine.
 You can find more information on COVID-19 related restriction on entering Scotland here.
-Please ensure you research and monitor the requirements for your own personal situation.
+Please ensure you research and monitor the requirements for your own personal situation and be aware that restrictions in Scotland are different to those in England if you will be transiting.